magento/merchdocs/src/system/data-transfer-bundle-products.md

 1. Under **Export Settings**, set **Entity Type** to `Products`.

-1. In the list of product attributes, scroll down to **SKU**.
-Then in the input box, enter the SKU of the bundle product that you want to export.
-The SKU is 24-WG080 for the product in this example.
+1. In the list of product attributes, scroll down to **SKU** and enter the SKU of the bundle product that you want to export.
+The SKU is `24-WG080` for the product in this example.

 1. Scroll down to the bottom of the section, and click <span class="btn">Continue</span>.